apache/druid/docs/content/tutorials/tutorial-delete-data.md

 Permanent deletion of a Druid segment has two steps:

 1. The segment must first be marked as "unused".
-This occurs when a segment is dropped by retention rules, and when a user manually disables a segment through the Coordinator API.
-This tutorial will cover both cases.
+This occurs when a user manually disables a segment through the Coordinator API.
 2. After segments have been marked as "unused", a Kill Task will delete any "unused" segments from Druid's metadata store as well as deep storage.

 Let's drop some segments now, by using the coordinator API to drop data by interval and segmentIds.